Read all our latest news!

 Nature knows best: Help us become greener.
 See the Fringe's environment and ethics page.

 Buxton Opera House: The Opera House supports us with Fringe ticketing and has events on through the year.
-Check out their programme including: One Night in Buxton directed by Fringe regular Kitty Randle and featuring the Fringe committee's very own Rob Harrison!
+Check out their programme of events including 5 Mistakes That Changed History, performed by historian and comedian Paul Coulter on June 15th!

 Buxton International Festival: We also have a long-established link with the festival.
 See their news.